ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/pytorch.md

 ```

-The configuration output is an advanced option to check the tools and configuration used to build PyTorch.
+The configuration output is an advanced option to check the tools and structure used to build PyTorch.

 # BFloat16 floating-point number format

 Recent Arm processors support the BFloat16 (BF16) number format in PyTorch.
 For example, AWS Graviton3 processors support BFloat16.

-To check if your system includes BFloat16 use the `lscpu` command:
+To check if your system includes BFloat16, use the `lscpu` command:

 ```console
 lscpu | grep bf16
 ```

-If the `Flags` are printed, then you have a processor with BFloat16.
+If the `Flags` are printed, you have a processor with BFloat16.

 ```output
 Flags: fp asimd evtstrm aes pmull sha1 sha2 crc32 atomics fphp asimdhp cpuid asimdrdm jscvt fcma lrcpc dcpop sha3 sm3 sm4 asimddp sha512 sve asimdfhm dit uscat ilrcpc flagm ssbs paca pacg dcpodp svei8mm svebf16 i8mm bf16 dgh rng